 Pre-Hearing Procedure

 Upon receiving the disciplinary notice, the [decision maker] will send a hearing notice to all parties in compliance with WAC 10-08-040.
 Pursuant to ______________, the hearing date may not be scheduled less than ten (10) days after the Title IX Coordinator provided the Final Investigation Report to the Parties.
+[College or University] may, at its discretion, contract with an administrative law judge or other person to act as the [decision maker].

 A Party is entitled to be accompanied by an Advisor of their choice during the disciplinary process at the party’s own expense.
 The Advisor may be an attorney and/or, if the Party is a represented employee, a union representative.